 #3: Data

-The data component of GIS is arguably the most important.
+Information / Data is the foremost vital part of GIS.
 Related Information can be collected in-house or bought from a Commercial Information provider.

-GIS Data can come from many forms, including maps, satellite imagery, census data, and geological data.
+GIS Data can come from many sources.
 There are two primary types of GIS Data that we use: Raster Data and Vector Data.

 Spatial Information can be in the form of a map or raster like Satellite imagery and Aerial Photography.
 Before proceeding further, these imagery need to georeferenced (latitude/longitude).